fernando-alves/laravel-fighters/README.md

 # About Laravel-Fighters

-Laravel-Fighters is a simple application that let's you list your favourite Street Fighter characters.
+Laravel-Fighters is an application that let's you list your favourite Street Fighter characters.

 ## Requirements